 - Carefully lay the Kapton sheet over the tile, ensuring it overlaps all four edges, and that the clean side is down.

 - Wipe the top surface of the Kapton lightly with a Kimwipe to remove dust.
+Also wipe the steel dowel pin to clean it.

 - Place the steel dowel pin on the Kapton, in the middle of the glue.
 It should be in position to squeeze half the glue in each direction.